 Ginger beer or ginger ale?

-Homemade ginger beer is made using the ginger bug, a free-range culture that is made from sugar and ginger.
-It’s easy to catch the ginger bug at home to make your own, which is why it’s easy to make your own traditional ginger beer!
+Ginger beer is made using the ginger bug, a free-range culture that is made from sugar and ginger.
+It’s easy to catch the ginger bug at home, which is why it’s easy to make your own traditional ginger beer!

-Like all yeast fermented beverages (eg. kombucha,) homemade ginger beer has certain basic features:
+Like all yeast fermented beverages (eg. kombucha,) homemade ginger beer has certain features:

-- It needs to be fed sucrose, which means it needs sugar rather than alternative sweeteners like honey, agave or maple syrup.
+- It needs to be fed sucrose.
+So it needs sugar rather than alternative sweeteners like honey, agave or maple syrup.
 I like to use panela sugar for a nice dark brown ginger beer.
 You could also use white sugar or coconut palm sugar.

-- It can ferment up to 0.5% alcohol; however, traditional ginger beer is not an alcoholic beverage.
+- Yeast converts sugar into carbon dioxide and alcohol.
+So fermented ginger beer may get up to 0.5% alcohol; however, traditional ginger beer is not an alcoholic beverage.

 - This recipe is for ginger beer, but you could use your ginger bug to make cranberry ginger ale or other flavours of homemade soda.